N.H. Byrd’s Store

 Pinner / Owen’s Store

-This was a relatively small one room store with limited goods and services and was in and out of operation until circa 1960.
-There was an apartment over the store where the owners lived as was the case in many of the stores.
-The Owen’s store was originally owned by the Pinners and may have housed the first post office in Chuckatuck.
-However, in later discussions with Frank Spady there might have been a building directly across the road from the Pinner home in which the first post office was located.
+This was a relatively small one-room store with limited goods and services, and was in and out of operation until circa 1960.
+There was an apartment over the store where the owners lived, as was the case in many of the stores.
+The Pinners originally owned the Owen’s store and may have housed the first post office in Chuckatuck.
+However, in later discussions with Frank Spady, it is possible that a building directly across the road from the Pinner home housed the first post office.

-We do know that the post office was in the Owen’s store, moved to the Jones/Gwaltney store and ultimately to Moore’s store when Mr. Moore became the postmaster at Chuckatuck.
-During the time when Matt Crumpler used the Owen’s store as his office he rented a portion of the room to Mr. J.R.
-Chapman for use as a barber shop.
-Ultimately this barber chair was a part of the Chapman home and was used for cutting hair until the mid 1950s.
+We do know that the post office was located in Owen’s store, then moved to the Jones/Gwaltney store, and ultimately to Moore’s store when Mr. Moore became the postmaster at Chuckatuck.
+When Matt Crumpler used Owen’s store as his office, he rented a portion of the room to Mr. J.R.
+Chapman for use as a barbershop.
+Ultimately, this barber chair was a part of the Chapman home and was used for cutting hair until the mid-1950s.
 There was an article written in St. Luke’s newsletter dated Spring 2008 by Chiles T.A.
-Larson which stated “My wife has strong ties over in nearby Chuckatuck.
-Her favorite aunt, Lillie Clark Owens, and seven additional relatives are buried here in the church yard.
-Bernice spent many summers with her Aunt Lil, who, with her husband Clifton Owen owned and operated a general store in the community.
-After her husband became incapacitated, Aunt Lil ran the store by herself and was well known and loved by all who knew her for her generosity for the needy.”
+Larson which stated, “My wife has strong ties over in nearby Chuckatuck.
+Her favorite aunt, Lillie Clark Owens, and seven additional relatives are buried here in the churchyard.
+Bernice spent many summers with her Aunt Lil, who, with her husband Clifton Owen, owned and operated a general store in the community.
+After her husband became incapacitated, Aunt Lil ran the store by herself and was well known and loved by all who knew her for her generosity to the needy.”
+This building was still standing in 2025 and used for housing.

 The “Little” Pitt Store

-This store to the left of Johnson’s Store was built in the very early 1900s for Charles Henry Pitt by Jesse Frank Johnson, a general contractor.
+The store to the left of Johnson’s Store was built in the very early 1900s for Charles Henry Pitt by Jesse Frank Johnson, a general contractor.
 Mr. Pitt’s daughter would later marry Mr. Johnson’s son.
-Mr. Pitt sold the contents of the store in 1935 to his daughter, Mary Pitt Johnson and her husband, Charles Cleveland Johnson.
-Later the little store and the room that connected it to Johnson’s Store were used for stoage.
+Mr. Pitt sold the contents of the store in 1935 to his daughter, Mary Pitt Johnson, and her husband, Charles Cleveland Johnson.
+Later, the little store and the room that connected it to Johnson’s Store were used for storage.
 This little store was also used in later years as the polling place for Chuckatuck.

 White’s Radio